-- Signed and dated personal tax returns with all applicable tax schedules for the most recent two vears. - Signed and dated federal business income tax returns with all applicable schedules. - Year-to-date Profit and Loss (P&L) statements and balance sheet prepared by a CPA, third party, or borrower.
+- Signed and dated personal tax returns with all applicable tax schedules for the most recent two years. - Signed and dated federal business income tax returns with all applicable schedules. - Year-to-date Profit and Loss (P&L) statements and balance sheet prepared by a CPA, third party, or borrower.
 The P&L and balance sheet must be signed and dated by the preparer.
-A certified P&L is required if it is being used in the calculation of the qualifying income, refer to section 7.3.3 Calculation for details. - If the loan has an application date between January 1st and March 31st and we do not have receipt of the most recent personal and business income tax return, then the previous full year's certified P&L and balance sheet is required. - If the loan has an application date between after March 31st and we do not have receipt of the most recent personal and business income tax return, then the previous full year's P&L and balance sheet are required and YTD P&L and balance sheet are required. - Documentation of the borrower's ownership percentage in the business either through tax returns, CPA letter or other reasonably reliable third-party record.
+A certified P&L is required if it is being used in the calculation of the qualifying income, refer to section 7.3.3 Calculation for details. - If the loan has an application date between January 1st and March 31st and we do not have receipt of the most recent personal and business income tax return, then the previous full year's certified P&L and balance sheet is required. - Documentation of the borrower's ownership percentage in the business either through tax returns, CPA letter or other reasonably reliable third party record.